Model Water Quality Buffer Regulation: Protecting Water Resources at the Local Level

 Model Water Quality Buffer Regulation

-A statewide stakeholder workshop will be held on Monday May 24, 2021.
+A statewide stakeholder workshop was held via Zoom on Monday May 24, 2021.
+The workshop presentation is available below.